 Figure 5.
 GTM models as a function of Annual Contract Value.

-6 Go To Market Models Based on Your CAC
+6 Go To Market Strategy Examples Based on Your CAC

 A customer signs up for a free service.
 The customer gets hooked and has to pay for more premium services (e.g. more storage, personalization etc.) A common strategy here is to use these Freemium customers as a lead source.